Israel eyed after attack kills Iranians in Syria

 Israel is determined to prevent Tehran from establishing a presence in Syria, and has grown concerned at the number of Iranian or Iran-backed fighters there supporting President Bashar al-Assad in the seven-year civil war.

-Amos Yadlin, a former Israel Defense Forces intelligence chief and director of the Institute for National Security Studies, said he believed Israel was likely behind Sunday's strike and warned that Iran might retaliate.
+Amos Yadlin, a former Israel Defense Forces intelligence chief and director of the Institute for National Security Studies in Tel Aviv, said he believed Israel was likely behind Sunday's strike and warned that Iran might retaliate.

 He highlighted that Israel has "announced again and again that it is determined not to let Iran build their forces in Syria" in recent weeks.